AnastKuz/1.-PSD-to-HTML-CSS/README.md

-# 1."Design studio" web page
+# 1.-PSD-to-HTML-CSS
-Making a web page from PSD with the help of HTML5 and CSS3.
+Making of a web cite from PSD with the help of HTML5 and CSS3.